catalinpit/JS-Tips-And-Tricks/README.md

-# JS Tips And Tricks
+# JavaScript Tips And Tricks
 A collection of JavaScript tips and tricks.

 No particular order or path.

 I add things as I discover them.

+*Check [Codinghub.tips](https://codinghub.tips/), too, for JavaScript tips.
+It's not my project but I like it.* 🔥

 # TABLE OF CONTENTS
 * [Optional Chaining](#optional-chaining)